Healthy Homes Assessment Titahi Bay

 Draught Stopping Titahi Bay

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole that is, it is likely to be a gap or hole which needs sealing in somehow.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that let air into or out of the house require sealing.
-For instance, if an open fireplace is not in use, it can cause draughts and should be blocked from.
-Landlords and property managers are responsible for making sure that such draughts are squelched as far as imaginable.
+If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap and you are able to feel it, it’s likely a crack or crack that needs sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit of the home require the sealing.
+For instance, if an open fireplace isn’t being used, it may cause draughts and must be sealed from.
+Landlords and property managers are responsible for ensuring such draughts are eliminated as much as imaginable.

-You don’t require to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building when the household heats and cools, to allow them to be opened and closed rather instead of being stuck.
-We will check all doors and windows as part of your Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement within the building as the household heats and cools, to allow them to be opened and closed rather than securing.
+We will examine all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections